 When the memory of the period becomes habitual, it is not only not a burden, but is a great help to other mental processes.
 The mind, when it remembers one thing better than all other things, possesses central fixation, and its efficiency is thereby increased, just as the efficiency of the eye is increased by central fixation.
 In other words, the mind attains its greatest efficiency when it is at rest, and it is never at rest unless one thing is remembered better than all other things.
-When the mind is in such a condition that a period is remembered perfectly, the memory for other things is improved.

-A high-school girl reports that when she was unable to remember the answer to a question in an examination, she remembered the period, and the answer came to her.
+When the mind is in a condition that a period is remembered perunable to remember the answer to a question in an examination, she remembered the period, and the answer came to her.
 When I cannot remember the name of a patient, I remember a period - and, behold, I have it!
 A musician who had perfect sight and could remember a period perfectly, had a perfect memory for music; but a musician with imperfect sight who could not remember a period could play nothing without his notes, only gaining that power when his sight and visual memory had become normal.
 In some exceptional cases, the strain to see letters on the Snellen test card has been so terrific that patients have said that they not only could not remember a period while they were looking at them, but could not remember even their own names.

-of the period, not only by comparing it with the sight, but by the following tests: When the memory of the period is perfect it is instantaneous.
+Patients may measure the accuracy of their memory of the period, not only by comparing it with the sight, but by the following tests: When the memory of the period is perfect it is instantaneous.
 If a few seconds or longer are necessary to obtain the memory, it is never perfect.